 How To Meditate When You Can’t Sit Still Or You Are Forcing Your Breath

-That’s a great question and something that I get asked many times.
-Though it would be ideal to sit still, relaxed and comfortable whilst meditating allowing your breath to control your mind, to flow minus the mindless chatter, at the beginning this state isn’t always achieved easily.
+That’s a great question and something that I get asked quite frequently.
+Though it would be ideal to sit still, relaxed and comfortable whilst meditating allowing your breath to control your mind, to flow minus the mindless chatter, at the beginning this state isn’t always easily achieved.

-So what can you do to move forwards with your meditation practice?
+So what can you do to move forwards with your daily meditation practice?

 If you can’t sit still try lying down if you can’t breathe deeply breath normally, if you can’t stop the mind chatter don’t force it to go away, try and flow through it.
 Acknowledge you are struggling and instead of fighting it flow through it.
-Let you mind know you are aware of the distraction and you will not be fooled into giving up.
-Bring yourself back to a neutral state and start the focus on your breathing which will allow you to divert your attention away from the chatter.
+Let your mind know you are aware of the distraction and you will not be fooled into giving up so quickly.
+Bring yourself back to a neutral state and start focusing on your breathing which will allow you to divert your attention away from the chatter.

-As well as the uncomfortable nature of being still…again don’t try and row against the current go with the flow.
-Don’t force anything allow it to be natural and don’t beat yourself up if you continue to struggling just try and relax and let it happen… be the observer of things and not its master.
+Trying to stay still can get uncomfortable…again don’t try and row against the current go with the flow.
+Don’t force anything allow it to be natural and don’t beat yourself up if you continue to struggle just try and relax and let it happen… be the observer of things and not its master.

 Meditation is a tool that allows you to fight through limiting obstacles and restrictions.
 It was never meant to be a struggling process yet it can be very frustrating to master.